DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-05-18-making-the-references-process-faster.md

 ## How will we know this works?

-We'll look as user behaviour to see if references are collected more quickly.
+We will look as user behaviour to see if references are collected more quickly.